Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 - [Connecting RStudio to git and GitHub](https://studious-fortnight-b9bc26d6.pages.github.io/RStudio_in_CDAP/git_and_github/) *under construction*

+This course is a short version of getting connected as described in Jenny Bryan’s book, Happy Git with R, adapted to work for CDAP.
+See the book here: [Let’s Git started | Happy Git and GitHub for the useR](happygitwithr.com)

+    - Connecting everything using GitHub's Personal Access Tokens
+    - Adding your GitHub repo to RStudio
+    - Working with GitHub and your RStudio project

+For more about how to use git and GitHub, you can sign up for a Government Statistical Service course: [Intro to Git](https://gss.civilservice.gov.uk/training/introduction-to-git/).

 - RStudio connect *coming soon*
     - Creating dashboards
     - Publishing dashboards